 About me

-I am Associate Professor of Theoretical Physics at the Physics Department of University of Rome Tor Vergata, and Research Associate at the "Enrico Fermi" research center
+I am Associate Professor of Theoretical Physics at the Physics Department of University of Rome Tor Vergata, and Research Associate at the "Enrico Fermi" research center.

 I am a statistical physicist with research interests in complex networks theory and interdisciplinary socio-economic applications.
 I got my PhD in Theoretical and Interdisciplinary Physics in the group of Yi-Cheng Zhang at University of Fribourg.
 Before my current position, I worked with Anxo Sánchez at Universidad Carlos III in Madrid as SNSF fellow, in the PIL group of Luciano Pietronero and Andrea Gabrielli at ISC-CNR in Rome, and in the NETWORKS unit at IMT Lucca with Guido Caldarelli.

-I serve in the board of the Network Science Society, the council of the Complex Systems Society and the steering committee of CCS/Italy.
-I am Associate Editor of Frontiers in Physics - Interdisciplinary Physics.
+I serve in the board of the Network Science Society and in the steering committee of the Complex Systems Society.

 My current research topics are: